Real Milk Paint’s Guide to Primitive Furniture & Home Décor

 Upcycling has become a big trend and popular hobby, especially for furniture lovers.
 People are combing garage sales hoping to stumble across something exciting at a regular price, a unique piece, and primitive furniture could be just the great addition to your home that you’ve been looking for — especially if you know what to do with it.

 What Is Primitive Furniture?

-Some primitive furniture is polished or stained, but many pieces are painted, so refinishing our primitive find isn’t just crafty, it’s also in line with tradition.
+Depending on its categories, prices, condition and design, some primitive furniture is polished or stained, but many pieces are painted, so refinishing our primitive find isn’t just crafty, it’s also in line with tradition.

 Picking the Right Primitive Piece for Your Project

 If you’re interested in finding primitive furniture, you can search antique stores or flea markets that sell vintage items.
 Search online auction sites like eBay too, where you might be able to find some great deals on old-fashioned furniture.
 If you also know of any local Amish business, they often sell handcrafted furniture that has a very primitive look to it.
 Whichever route you decide, when you’re hunting for a piece of furniture to refinish, you want to look for three things: